Are you a landlord in Missouri who wants to know more about the laws in Missouri and in particular the landlord-tenant statutes?

-This Act lists protected classes whom landlords cannot discriminate against in the U.S. These classes are protected against discrimination based on age, sex, and religion.
+The Fair Housing Act lists protected classes that have in the past faced housing discrimination in the U.S. These classes are protected against housing discrimination based on age, sex, and religion.
 In this context, discrimination means that a person from one of the protected classes receives different treatment from other people.

-Let’s look at a few practical examples: Providing false information about the availability of rental housing is a discriminatory practice.
-Quoting a different price and making individual changes to the lease agreement are discriminatory actions as well.
+Let’s look at a few practical examples of housing discrimination: Providing false information about the availability of rental housing is a discriminatory practice.
+Quoting a different price and making individual changes to the lease or rental agreement are discriminatory actions as well.

 Missouri Lease Termination Laws

-There are justifiable reasons for legally breaking a lease in Missouri.
+There are justifiable reasons for legally breaking a lease agreement without lease violation in Missouri.
 These reasons are as follows:

 - Active Military Duty

 - Early Termination Clause

 When you have a fixed end date lease, Missouri tenants’ rights dictate that your tenant doesn’t have to provide notice.
 As the last day of the lease arrives, the lease automatically expires.
 If your tenants want to terminate a month-to-month lease, Missouri landlord tenant law states that they must provide written notice one month before the next rent due date.

 However, if you have a yearly lease with no end date, the tenant must provide a written notice 60 days before the year ends.

 In Missouri, landlords need to take steps to occupy their units after a tenant breaks the lease.
 The duty to mitigate damages applies to all the landlords in Missouri.
 As a rental owner, you must take reasonable steps to occupy your unit instead of charging the total rent due straight away.